 Top Picks for Dynamic Microphones

 There are hundreds of good dynamic microphones, but only a handful that will work great for podcast recording.
 Of the ones that are excellent choices for podcast recording, these microphones stand out:

 Considering its price point, it is unsurprising that the Shure SM7B features on the best list of microphones for podcasting.
 Because, compared to other dynamic mics, it is truly a beast.
-The cardioid XLR microphone has become a fan favorite because it delivers crisp, clear sound that eliminates external sound disturbances.
+The cardioid XLR microphone has become a fan favorite because it delivers crisp, clear sound that eliminates external sound disturbances when positioned right.
 One sound disturbance the Shure SM7B protects against is electromagnetic hums and broadband interference, making it a great microphone if you plan to record your podcasts live.